Updated July 3, 2014

 Organizations who pay attention to motivating and retaining employees have leaders who understand people are their most important asset—the employees who execute day-to-day operations, engage with customers, and come up with new ideas that move the business forward.

-In Esri Training Services, we’ve been preaching the value of staff development for a while.
-Note that staff development includes but is not training.
+In Esri Training Services, we’ve been preaching the value of staff and workforce development for a while.
+Note that workforce development includes but is not training.
 It’s not about soft skills, learning how to chain together clicks to complete a task, or even adopting a programming toolkit to be more efficient.
-Fundamentally, staff development is a people-centric approach to achieving strategic business goals.
+Fundamentally, workforce development is a people-centric approach to achieving strategic business goals.

-Like anything, to be done well staff development requires planning.
-The planning should encompass support for known projects and initiatives but, more importantly, help prepare staff to execute the unknown ones.
+Like anything, to be done well workforce development requires planning.
+The planning should encompass support for known projects and initiatives but, more importantly, help prepare individuals and teams to execute the unknown ones.
 Because Ben had it right: in the world nothing is certain except death and taxes.
 Or, as we say in the modern era, change is coming whether you like it or not.

-Here’s a high-level overview of the planning process we use when engaging with our customers.
-For the detailed process, check out this recording of our popular EsriUC presentation or contact us at GIStraining@esri.com.
+Here’s a high-level overview of the planning process we use when talking with our customers about workforce development.

-During this phase, we identify strategic business goals, which are often articulated in the organization’s mission statement.
-Next, we learn how the organization’s GIS program supports the strategic goals and which staff roles are involved with creating, managing, and using the GIS infrastructure and applications.
+During the alignment phase, we identify those strategic business goals, which are often articulated in the organization’s mission statement or internal executive presentations.
+Next, we find out how the organization’s GIS program supports the strategic goals and which staff roles are involved with creating, managing, and using the GIS infrastructure and applications.

 - What are the organization’s strategic business goals?